-General anesthesia is usually given to adults through an intravenous (IV) line.
-An IV line is usually placed in a vein in the arm in preparation for surgery.
+General anesthesia is usually given to adults through an intravenous (IV) line that is place in a vein in the arm in preparation for surgery.
 Sometimes a relaxing drug can be given to the patient through this IV prior to going to the operating room.
 Once in the operating room the additional medicines are administered through the IV line to induce sleep.

 After the patient is asleep, some type of breathing-tube is placed to allow the anesthesiologist to control the patient’s breathing and maintain anesthesia during surgery.
 Inhaled anesthetic agents delivered through the tube or medications given intravenously maintain the anesthesia.
 The breathing tube is removed at the end of surgery before the patient is fully awake.
 The IV can be removed in the recovery period when the patient is drinking well and has no nausea.

 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
 An anesthesiologist has the experience and knowledge to decide which agents are best for the patient and to administer them in a safe manner as possible.

 Before surgery, a medical history and physical examination may be performed to be sure the patient is sufficiently healthy for anesthesia.
 Instructions will be given to stop eating and drinking for a period preceding the surgery.
 Further instructions about taking any oral prescription medications should also be provided.
 The staff, nurses, and doctors will try to make the hospital experience a positive one.
 The patient and any family members should be encouraged to ask questions.

+They can.
 It is important to know if any blood relatives have had serious problems with anesthesia such as a high fever (malignant hyperthermia) or not breathing, as some of these problems can be hereditary.
 Relatives may have had nausea with anesthesia.
 Nausea is also common after strabismus surgery but medications to ease the discomfort are available.